edmundroberts/Term1_write_up/README.md

 # Term1_write_up

+For this coursework my teammates and I created a first-person platform game with idea of ascending a wizard's tower.
+We all did various parts of coding as well as modelling, texturing and design.

-## Spike Trap:
+## Spike Trap and Fist:

-Here I made a spike trap by making a simple low poly spike in Maya, which I textured trying to give it a dirty metal look I then duplicated the spike to create the trap.
+I made a spike trap by making a simple low poly spike in Maya, which I textured trying to give it a dirty metal look I then duplicated the spike to create the trap.
 In the game I had used a place holder block to represent the spikes, so it was an easy case of swapping meshes.

-The Fist:
 For the fist I had to learn a lot about modelling and texturing as it was quite a tricky thing to make.
 I realised that the best method was to create a simple shape that I could cut into to create fingers and extrude to create the thumb.
 One the general shape of a closed fist was defined the rest was easy.
 Texturing, however was tricky, for this I used a numbered checkers texture and split the fist into distinct parts which I cut and sewed as best I could.
 I used normal, diffuse and speculative maps to create a dark marble like metal that would suit our game’s aesthetics.

 The Vase: simple case of extruding and shaping before removing the faces at the top to create a hollow vase.